 Before this, I was a burnt out freelance copywriter/web designer who eventually threw in the towel, went on sick leave, had an existential crisis, and picked up art as a way to stay sane.
 I loved it so much I decided to make it my new life.

-Nowadays, apart from running my art business, I also teach art, and coach other creatives in building calmer businesses.
+Nowadays, apart from running my art business, I also run a YouTube channel, teach art, and coach other creatives in building calmer businesses.

 Other topics near and dear to my heart are: mental health, digital minimalism, anti-hustle culture, environmentalism, slow living, and birdwatching-as-self-care.